 The Council called for the formation of a “Transitional National Council” – which had no clear constitutional or legal authority.

 The Council includes ex-President Sharif Sheikh Ahmed, ex-President Hassan Sheikh Mohamud, ex-Prime Minister Hassan Ali Khaire, and a number of ex Ministers, Abdikarim Guled, Abdirahman Abdishakur, and Mohamed Abdi Gandhi.

-In contrast, Somali presidential candidate Dr Abdinasir Abdille Mohamed, who was a candidate in 2017 election and is not a member of Council of Presidential Candidates, issued an independent statement recognising President Farmajo in a “caretaker role with limited powers”.
+In contrast, Somali presidential candidate Dr Abdinasir Abdille Mohamed, who was a candidate in 2017 election and is a member of Council of Presidential Candidates, issued an independent statement recognising President Farmajo in a “caretaker role with limited powers”.
 He also called for avoiding “illegal term extension”, warned against “any political action that may cause political instability ”, and urged “all political stakeholders to exercise restraint”.
 Dr. Abdinasir also called for “national consultation conference among stakeholders…to agree on an electoral timetable for 2021 federal elections”.

 The international community issued a statement on Feb.
 8th, expressing support for “further dialogue in a calm and constructive spirit”, while warning against “a parallel process or partial elections, or any other actions that lack broad agreement”.